-In other words, getting new customers is good, but to keep them coming back is a lot better.
+In other words, getting new customers is good, but keeping them returning is much better.

 2. It Promotes Solid Customer Experience

-Customers do value a brand that anticipates their needs and delivers one of a kind experience.
+Customers value a brand that anticipates their needs and delivers a unique experience.

-To enhance and execute that experience, which will help guide customers from choosing the product to buy to selecting the variants and payment methods.
+Enhancing and executing that experience will help guide customers from choosing the product to buy to selecting the variants and payment methods.

 And that doesn't stop there.